-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS July 20, 2012
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS April 26, 2013

-The Annual Meeting of Shareholders of Stereotaxis, Inc. will be held at the Eric P. Newman Education Center; 320 South Euclid Avenue, Seminar B Room, 1st Floor, St. Louis, MO 63110, on Wednesday, August 22, 2012, at 8:00 a.m., Central Daylight Time, for the following purposes:
+The Annual Meeting of Shareholders of Stereotaxis, Inc. will be held at our principal executive offices located at 4320 Forest Park Avenue, Suite 100, St. Louis, Missouri 63108, on Wednesday, June 5, 2013, at 9:00 a.m., Central Daylight Time, for the following purposes:

-- 1. To elect two directors as Class II Directors to serve until our 2015 Annual Meeting; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2012; - 3.
+- 1. To elect two directors as Class III Directors to serve until our 2016 Annual Meeting; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2013; - 3.
 To approve, by non-binding vote, executive compensation; - 4.
-To approve the Stereotaxis, Inc. 2012 Stock Incentive Plan; and - 5.
-To transact such other business as may properly come before the meeting.
+To approve the amendment to the Stereotaxis, Inc. 2012 Stock Incentive Plan to increase the number of shares authorized for issuance thereunder by one million shares; - 5.
+To approve a decrease in the authorized number of shares of our common stock from 300,000,000 to 50,000,000; and - 6 To transact such other business as may properly come before the meeting.

-The Board of Directors fixed June 29, 2012, as the date of record for the meeting, and only shareholders of record at the close of business on that date will be entitled to vote at the meeting or any adjournment thereof.
+The Board of Directors fixed April 12, 2013, as the date of record for the meeting, and only shareholders of record at the close of business on that date will be entitled to vote at the meeting or any adjournment thereof.